braveheart12/CPChain/.github/ISSUE_TEMPLATE/bug_report.md

 **Where does the bug occur?**
 [e.g. the chain, the wallet, the console or the explorer]

+**What is your wallet address and your balance?**
+If it is too private to answer, you can omit it.

 **Describe the bug**
 A clear and concise description of what the bug is.
+If you are setting smart contract or sending transactions, make sure explicit all details including gas price.

 **To Reproduce**
 Steps to reproduce the behavior, and the commands you use.

 **Expected behavior**
 A clear and concise description of what you expected to happen.